-Civilian Coat – Remember I spend most my life outside.
+Civilian Coat – Remember, I spend most of my life outside.
 This coat serves as protection from the elements and sometimes waste that is thrown out of the windows.
 It’s usually long and split in the back so I can sit in chairs and on horseback.
 The buttons on my sleeves were put there to discourage me from wiping my mouth and nose on my sleeves.

 Neck Stock – I wear a triangular piece of cloth much like the Boy Scout’s neck wear.
 I can use it for many purposes, such as a neck warmer, bandage, sweat band, tourniquet, napkin, or a sling.
-When it becomes thread bear I can cut it up for patches for the gun or sell it to the cloth monger who will turn it into paper.
+When it becomes threadbare, I can cut it up for patches for the gun or sell it to the cloth monger who will turn it into paper.

 Cockade – This decoration on the hat held one side of the hat up.
 This also could communicate what side one’s loyalties belonged.
 By holding up one side of the hat it would allow me to carry something long like a gun on my shoulder.
 Normally it was the left side that was cocked up.

-Waistcoat – This piece of clothing allows me to keep my body warm and allows me to remove my coat without out me being in the public in my underwear. [ See blouse.]
-I might leave the third or fourth button from the bottom as a manner of being stylish.
+Waistcoat – This piece of clothing allows me to keep my body warm and allows me to remove my coat without me being in the public in my underwear. [ See blouse.]
+I might leave the third or fourth button open from the bottom as a manner of being stylish.
 If I take my coat off you will notice the back of my waist coat is split.
-This will allow my ever growing prosperity to be evident around my midsection [that is to say my fatness] without needing to buy a new waistcoat.
+This will allow my ever-growing prosperity to be evident around my midsection [that is to say my fatness] without needing to buy a new waistcoat.

 Garters – These are small belts, tapes [ribbon], or ropes that when tied around the top of the calf, would hold up one’s stockings.
 Belt – My belt is used more to hold my tools [ knife, tomahawk, whip, purse (Yes, I said purse!
 We men carries our money in a purse.
 It’s the style.), etc.]

 Shoes – In general shoes were not made right & left.
-They were made right and left by wearing them.
+They were became right and left by wearing them.
 When they wore down one way you put them on the opposite feet to wear them down the other way.
 Most were fastened with buckles.

 Description of Tools

 Gun – I carry a Pennsylvania Long Rifle and a “Brown Bess” musket.
 The differences between the two guns are distance and accuracy.
 The long rifle is accurate from 200 to 300 yards.
-It’s accurate because of the groves in the barrel spins the bullet.
+It’s accurate because of the grooves in the barrel spins the bullet.
 It’s primary use is a hunting gun.
 The musket has a smooth pipe-like barrel.
 It starts to become effective around 80 yards.
 This and its poor accuracy is why the armies had to stand so close to battle.
 There’s a hole in my gun’s stock in which I can put grease to help the bullet slide down the barrel.
 If you look close you’ll see a stone in the “hammer” part of the gun.
 It provides the spark to set off the gunpowder.